g0t4/compose-spec/build.md

 ### cache_from

-`cache_from` defines a list of images that the Image builder SHOULD uses for cache resolution.
+`cache_from` defines a list of images that the Image builder SHOULD use for cache resolution.

 ```yml
 build: